 "Fifteen" Program Fall Update"

-Topics are we covering in our Saturday sessions this week:
+Topics that we are covering in our Saturday sessions this week:

 "Attitude of Service" Serving others is a way to build our communities and improve our nation.
 Achieving our vision of a better community and world starts with us.